SeLub/chat-app/README.md

 1. The app will automatically detect all your installed Ollama models
 2. Models currently loaded in memory will show as "Running"
 3. Click on any model to select it for chat
-4. If a model shows "Available", start it first: `ollama run model-name`
-5. Start chatting!
+4. Start chatting!
 Responses are formatted with markdown for better readability
+5. Upload PDF documents using the 📎 PDF button for document analysis
 6. Monitor your usage with real-time statistics in the right panel
 7. Use the menu to save, load, or export conversations
 8. Your current conversation auto-saves and restores on page reload